 - Cheapism loves Staunton’s Victorian architecture and the Camera Heritage Museum in The Most Charming Main Streets in Every State.

 - Staunton is a town of restaurants, many of which emphasize the region’s bounty by specializing in farm-to-table fare.
 Try chef-made delights at The Shack and Zynodoa.
 Taste global fare at Gloria’s Papuseria or Taste of India.
-Bite into a juicy burger at Table 44 or Remedy Burger.
+Bite into a juicy burger at Remedy Burger.
 Or fill up on American-style comfort food at Mill Street Grill or Byers Street Bistro.

 - Staunton is centrally located along the Shenandoah Beerwerks Trail.
 Besides three breweries you can walk (or practically) walk to, 16 others can be visited in under an hour’s drive.